MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 #### IP address requirements

-To deploy a three-node storage switchless configuration of Azure Stack HCI, with dual links for the storage interconnects, the cluster infrastructure platform requires a minimum of 20 x IP addresses to be allocated.
-Additional IP addresses are required if you use a VM appliance supplied by your hardware OEM partner, or if you use micro-segmentation or software defined networking (SDN).
-[Review the three-node storage reference pattern IP requirements for Azure Stack HCI](/azure-stack/hci/plan/three-node-ip-requirements) for additional information.
+To deploy a three-node storage switchless configuration of Azure Stack HCI with dual links for the storage interconnects, the cluster infrastructure platform requires that you allocate a minimum of 20 x IP addresses.
+Additional IP addresses are required if you use a VM appliance supplied by your hardware OEM partner, or if you use microsegmentation or software defined networking (SDN).
+For more information, see [Review the three-node storage reference pattern IP requirements for Azure Stack HCI](/azure-stack/hci/plan/three-node-ip-requirements).

-When designing and planning IP address requirements for Azure Stack HCI, consider that additional IP addresses and/or network ranges will be required for your workload, in addition to the IP addresses required for the Azure Stack HCI cluster and infrastructure components.
-For example, review [AKS enabled by Azure Arc network requirements](/azure/aks/hybrid/aks-hci-network-system-requirements) if you plan to use Azure Kubernetes Services (AKS) on Azure Stack HCI.
+When you design and plan IP address requirements for Azure Stack HCI, remember to account for additional IP addresses or network ranges needed for your workload beyond the ones that are required for the Azure Stack HCI cluster and infrastructure components.
+If you plan to use Azure Kubernetes Services (AKS) on Azure Stack HCI, see [AKS enabled by Azure Arc network requirements](/azure/aks/hybrid/aks-hci-network-system-requirements).

 ## Well-Architected Framework considerations

 The Microsoft [Azure Well-Architected Framework (WAF)][azure-well-architected-framerwork] is a set of guiding tenets that are followed in this reference architecture.
 The following considerations are framed in the context of these tenets.

+> [!IMPORTANT]
-**Important**: Review the Well-Architected Framework considerations outlined in the [Azure Stack HCI baseline reference architecture](azure-stack-hci-baseline.yml#well-architected-framework-considerations) in addition to the considerations outlined below.
+> Review the Well-Architected Framework considerations described in the [Azure Stack HCI baseline reference architecture](azure-stack-hci-baseline.yml#well-architected-framework-considerations).

 ### Cost optimization